Coming to UAE skies in August: 'Da Vinci glow', stunning meteor shower

 The private firm was found guilty of evading Emiratisation targets by appointing nationals in fictitious roles

-In the coming days, celestial observers gazing up into the UAE sky may catch a glimpse of the Da Vinci glow.
+In the coming days, celestial observers gazing at the UAE sky may catch a glimpse of the Da Vinci glow.

 This phenomenon occurs around sunset when a crescent moon is on the horizon, yet the outline of a full moon is still visible.